rmj95fgb7x-art/lex-gateway/README.md

-# 🏛️ Lex Liberatum | Universal Sovereign Gateway
+# 🏛️ Lex Liberatum | Universal Quantum Gateway
 **The End of Probabilistic Uncertainty.
 The Arrival of Deterministic Truth.**

 **Status:** Universal Verification Nexus